 Keeping Its Cool

-The cryostat that houses the instruments is expected to hang on to enough coolant to enable Herschel to perform its scientific observations for at least three years.
-At some point after that, the helium will evaporate into space, the instruments will warm up, and the mission will end.
+The cryostat that houses the instruments was expected to hang on to enough coolant to enable Herschel to perform its scientific observations for at least three years.

-Herschel is expected to offer about 7,000 hours of science time per year.
+Herschel offered about 7,000 hours of science time per year.

-Communication with the spacecraft, to receive data and convey instructions, will be done via the ground station in Perth, Australia.
+Communication with the spacecraft, to receive data and convey instructions, was done via the ground station in Perth, Australia.